Zingle/http-later/README.md

   delimited name:value pairs.
 The following names are recognized:

-  host      host name on which to accept requests port      port on which server should listen method    HTTP method to accept methods   colon-delimited list of HTTP methods to accept path      URL path prefix to accept; 404 for other paths paths     colon-delimited list of URL path prefixes to accept tls       paths to TLS certs:  [<pfx>|<cert>:<key>[[:<ca>], ...]]
+  host      host name on which to accept requests forward   host name to use when replaying requests method    HTTP method to accept methods   colon-delimited list of HTTP methods to accept path      URL path prefix to accept; 404 for other paths paths     colon-delimited list of URL path prefixes to accept port      port on which server should listen tls       paths to TLS certs:  [<pfx>|<cert>:<key>[[:<ca>], ...]]

   Example: http-later --accept=host:example.com,methods:GET:POST,port:8080